NgoHuuLoc0612/URL-Shortener/README.md

 ## Abstract

-SecureURL is a comprehensive, client-side URL shortening Progressive Web Application (PWA) designed with enterprise-grade security features, advanced analytics capabilities, and offline functionality.
+SecureURL is a client-side URL shortening Progressive Web Application (PWA) designed with enterprise-grade security features, advanced analytics capabilities, and offline functionality.
 This application implements modern web technologies including IndexedDB for persistent storage, service workers for offline operation, and real-time malware detection to provide a secure and reliable URL shortening service.

 ## Table of Contents